FK Haugesund (women)

-Fotballklubben Haugesund (lit.
+Fotballklubben Haugesund Kvinner (lit.
 'Football Club Haugesund'), usually referred to as FK Haugesund or FKH, is a Norwegian women's football team based in Haugesund that plays in Norway's top league, Toppserien.

 History

 Founded in 1993, FK Haugesund established a women's team for the first time in 2021.
 FKH played their first official women's match in the 2. divisjon on 20 April 2022, winning 5–0 at home against Stord.

 Merger with Avaldsnes IL

 In January 2024, FK Haugesund merged with Avaldsnes IL, a club playing in the 1. divisjon, with the agreement that FK Haugesund will fully takeover Avaldsnes in the 2025 season.

 Due to Norwegian Football Federation (NFF) regulations, FKH continued playing under the Avaldsnes name and logo during the 2024 season while wearing FK Haugesund kit.
 Although in practice, the team operated as FK Haugesund while awaiting formal approval from the NFF.
 The squad included coaches and players from both clubs and FK Haugesund also maintained a separate team in the 2. divisjon, resulting in the club fielding two teams simultaneously in different divisions.
 This situation occurred due to NFF licensing deadlines, which typically close in October of the previous year.

 On 18 September 2024, the NFF officially approved the takeover, allowing FK Haugesund to compete under its own name from the 2025 season onward.